Ice Tea or Iced Tea?

 vendor next door and added it to all the drinks.
 This idea proved to be a massive hit, and ice(d) tea was born.

-Statistics show 85% of Americans drink iced tea.
-And in 2010, ice tea actually overtook the Brits in the tea-drinking stakes by consuming so much of the iced beverage!
+Statistics show that 85% of Americans drink iced tea.
+And in 2010, ice tea or iced tea actually overtook the Brits in the tea-drinking stakes by consuming so much of the iced beverage!

 Health Benefits of Ice(d) Tea